Magaav/hackathon-hermes-symbiosis/README.md

 ![Hermes-Mythos](./hermes-mythos.png)

-Hermes-Mythos is the persistence layer of the system: the part that refuses brittle failure and turns blocked paths into structured fallback attempts.
+Hermes-Mythos is the persistence layer.

+Most agents fail.
+Some retry.

+Hermes does not stop.
+It adapts.
+It reroutes.
+It continues.

-Through the Exhaust plugin, Hermes records attempts, routes around missing tools, and keeps searching for safe partial success before asking for help.
+Through the Exhaust plugin,
-For the hackathon, it is the soul: a recovery contract that makes the operating system feel alive, patient, and hard to discourage.
+it maps capabilities,
+explores alternative paths,
+and continues until the task yields — or meaningfully degrades.

+This is not retry logic.

+It is directed convergence.

+## Symbiosis

+At small scale, this feels like control.
+At large scale, it becomes autonomy.

+Individually, these systems solve parts of the problem.
+Together, they form a loop:

+Orchestrator coordinates.
+Space-UI reveals.
+Mythos persists.

+A system that can act,
+observe itself,
+and continue.

+A system that does not break at the edge of its knowledge — but expands beyond it.

+Not a pipeline.
+A living runtime.